 \section{Experiments}

-We study the empirical performance of our algorithm.
-We compare against two popular toolkits dedicated to learning interactions under SH: hierNet \cite{bien2013lasso} and glinternet \cite{lim2015learning}; Boosting with trees using XGBoost (often used to learn interactions).
-In addition, we use SPAMS (an optimization toolbox) \cite{mairal2011convex} to solve \eqref{eq:relaxation} and compare its running time.
+We study the empirical performance of our algorithm and compare with popular toolkits for learning interactions under SH: hierNet \citep{bien2013lasso} and glinternet \citep{lim2015learning}; in addition to Boosting with trees using XGBoost (which is often used to learn interactions).
+We also use the optimization toolbox SPAMS~\citep{mairal2011convex} to solve \eqref{eq:relaxation} and compare its running time with hierScale.

-{\bf Our Toolkit hierScale:} We implemented our algorithm in an open-source toolkit, written in Python with critical code sections compiled into machine code using Numba \cite{lam2015numba}. hierScale has a low memory footprint (it generates interaction columns on the fly) and supports multi-core computation.
+{\bf Our Toolkit hierScale:} We open-sourced our toolkit hierScale (\url{https://pypi.org/project/hierScale/}), written in Python with critical code sections compiled into machine code using Numba \citep{lam2015numba}. hierScale has a low memory footprint (it generates interaction columns on the fly) and supports multi-core computation.